 Eleven years had handed since Hadrian final visited Athens.
-Throughout his keep there, whereas in his mid-thirties, he turned an Athenian citizen, enrolled within the tribe Besa and served as archon (IG II² 2024) earlier than departing to hitch Trajan’s Parthian marketing campaign within the East.
-He could have visited a number of cities in addition to Athens, however we now have no details about his actions again then.
-He virtually actually travelled to Sparta and Corinth and possibly additionally to Nicopolis to hearken to the lectures of Epictetus (Birley, 1997).
+Throughout his keep there, whereas in his mid-thirties, he turned an Athenian citizen, enrolled within the tribe Besa and served as archon (IG II² 2024) earlier than departing to affix Trajan’s Parthian marketing campaign within the East.
+He could have visited a number of cities apart from Athens, however now we have no details about his actions again then.
+He nearly definitely travelled to Sparta and Corinth and possibly additionally to Nicopolis to hearken to the lectures of Epictetus (Birley, 1997).
 This time, as Emperor, he would journey broadly all through the Peloponnese, the place his presence at a collection of well-known cities is properly attested.

 However first, Hadrian attended the Eleusinian Mysteries in Eleusis, a small harbour city in Attica.
-This annual non secular ritual occurred within the autumn month of Boedromion, which marked the beginning of the yr in Athens.
-The Emperor had sailed from Rhodes to Greece by way of the Cyclades in mid-September (see right here) to make sure that he would attain Eleusis in time for his initiation.
+This annual spiritual ritual occurred within the autumn month of Boedromion, which marked the beginning of the 12 months in Athens.
+The Emperor had sailed from Rhodes to Greece by way of the Cyclades in mid-September (see here) to make sure that he would attain Eleusis in time for his initiation.

-[…] Hadrian travelled by means of Asia and the islands to Greece, and, following the instance of Hercules and Philip, had himself initiated into the Eleusinian mysteries.
+[…] Hadrian travelled by the use of Asia and the islands to Greece, and, following the instance of Hercules and Philip, had himself initiated into the Eleusinian mysteries.
 He bestowed many favours on the Athenians and sat as president of the general public video games.
 HA.
 Hadr.
 13.1

 —

-No Roman ruler earlier than Hadrian had been as linked to Greece.
+No Roman ruler earlier than Hadrian had been as related to Greece.
 As his biographer informs us, the Emperor was so imbued with Greek tradition as to be given (maybe mockingly) the surname Graeculus (HA.
 Hadr.
 1.5).
 Hadrian’s first go to as emperor to the province of Achaea in 124 constituted the place to begin of a second Golden Age.
 Though the province noticed an financial revival within the time of Augustus, it couldn’t endure within the subsequent a long time and was largely desolate by the point of Vespasian.
-Hadrian’s enthusiastic philhellenism contributed to the renaissance of mainland Greece, permitting the nice cities of the previous to thrive as soon as once more.
-The Emperor carried out numerous financial and constitutional reforms to enhance the lives of residents, together with lowering tax charges, supporting the poor, and investing in neighborhood improvement.
-His benefactions included public initiatives corresponding to establishing aqueducts (in Athens, Corinth, Eleusis and Argos) and increasing roads (between Corinth and Megara).
+Hadrian’s enthusiastic philhellenism contributed to the renaissance of mainland Greece, permitting the good cities of the previous to thrive as soon as once more.
+The Emperor applied varied financial and constitutional reforms to enhance the lives of residents, together with decreasing tax charges, supporting the poor, and investing in neighborhood growth.
+His benefactions included public tasks corresponding to establishing aqueducts (in Athens, Corinth, Eleusis and Argos) and increasing roads (between Corinth and Megara).

-Hadrian additionally adorned the cities with every kind of buildings, constructed temples, made monetary donations to sanctuaries and organisations, and reformed native rules.
-The measures the Emperor undertook had been so widespread that he was given the title of Restitutor Achaeae (restorer of Achaea).
-Nonetheless, Pausanias, who visited Greece a technology after Hadrian and famous its ruins, revealed that Achaea was, with few exceptions, a province in financial decline.
-Only some industrial cities, corresponding to Patras, Corinth, and Nicopolis in Epirus, and different previous cities like Athens, Sparta, and Argos, prospered below Roman rule.
+Hadrian additionally adorned the cities with all types of buildings, constructed temples, made monetary donations to sanctuaries and organisations, and reformed native laws.
+The measures the Emperor undertook have been so widespread that he was given the title of Restitutor Achaeae (restorer of Achaea).
+Nevertheless, Pausanias, who visited Greece a era after Hadrian and famous its ruins, revealed that Achaea was, with few exceptions, a province in financial decline.
+Only some industrial cities, corresponding to Patras, Corinth, and Nicopolis in Epirus, and different previous cities like Athens, Sparta, and Argos, prospered beneath Roman rule.

 Not one of the sources specify the place Hadrian landed or stayed in Athens.
-The millionaire Greek aristocrat Claudius Atticus Herodes and his younger son Herodes, who was proven particular favour presently, could have supplied lodging for Hadrian.
-In any case, the Emperor’s go to together with his retinue necessitated a rise within the metropolis’s provides and spending, a requirement the Atticus household may handle.
-Herodes Atticus had just lately been awarded Roman senatorial rank and been appointed quaestor on the standing stage of inter amicos (good friend) of the emperor, a excessive honour for a Greek in his mid-twenties (SIG 3.
+The millionaire Greek aristocrat Tiberius Claudius Atticus and his younger son Herodes, who was proven particular favour at the moment, could have supplied lodging for Hadrian.
+In any case, the Emperor’s go to along with his retinue necessitated a rise within the metropolis’s provides and spending, a requirement the Atticus household may handle.
+Herodes Atticus had lately been awarded Roman senatorial rank and been appointed quaestor on the standing degree of inter amicos (pal) of the emperor, a excessive honour for a Greek in his mid-twenties (SIG 3.
 863).

-Hadrian’s choice to complete the temple was most probably taken throughout his keep in 124/5 when he ordered work to start.
-It’s unclear precisely what remained to be accomplished on the temple, however archaeological analysis has proven that the imperial additions had been primarily the precinct, the paved walkway across the temenos, the encompassing wall, together with a colossal god and ivory statue of the god Zeus within the cella (Paus.
+Hadrian’s choice to complete the temple was more than likely made throughout his keep in 124/5 when he ordered work to start.
+It’s unclear precisely what remained to be executed on the temple, however archaeological analysis has proven that the imperial additions have been primarily the precinct, the paved walkway across the temenos, and the encircling wall, together with a colossal god and ivory statue of the god Zeus within the cella (Paus.
 1.18.6).
-Archaeology has additionally revealed that to the north of the Olympeion Hadrian added a big bathtub advanced constructed between AD 124 and 131, with excellent mosaic flooring, colored marble slabs (opus sectile), and marble revetment on the partitions.
-Within the north wing had been the doorway, a nymphaeum with a small fountain, ready rooms, and altering rooms, whereas the washing services stood within the south wing.
+Archaeology has additionally revealed that to the north of the Olympeion, Hadrian added a big tub advanced constructed between AD 124 and 131, with excellent mosaic flooring, colored marble slabs (opus sectile), and marble revetment on the partitions.
+Within the north wing have been the doorway, a nymphaeum with a small fountain, ready rooms, and altering rooms, whereas the showering services stood within the south wing.
 The Athenian Olympieion can be lastly accomplished and devoted by Hadrian throughout his third go to to town within the winter of AD 131/2.

-An vital constructing undertaking that started throughout Hadrian’s first Imperial go to was the aqueduct, which introduced water from Mount Parnitha, some twenty kilometres away.
+An vital constructing venture that started throughout Hadrian’s first Imperial go to was the aqueduct, which introduced water from Mount Parnitha, some twenty kilometres away.
 It was the primary time anybody had introduced water to Athens from an exterior supply because the time of Pisistratos (see here).
-Hadrian’s Aqueduct was an virtually 20 km lengthy underground tunnel constructed manually by staff digging out vertical shafts alongside the designated route.
-4 hundred sixty-five shafts needed to be opened for your entire size of the tunnel.
+Hadrian’s Aqueduct was an nearly 20 km lengthy underground tunnel constructed manually by staff digging out vertical shafts alongside the designated route.
+4 hundred sixty-five shafts needed to be opened for the whole size of the tunnel.
 The water was conveyed by gravity right into a reservoir on Lycabettus Hill, constructed with a capability of 500 cubic metres and embellished with a monumental facade that includes 4 Ionic columns and an arch spanning the 2 center ones.
 The aqueduct ended with a semicircular nymphaeum within the southeast nook of the Agora.
-It might be fifteen years earlier than this formidable undertaking was accomplished.
-A dedicatory inscription from the architrave of the reservoir’s facade mentions that it was completed below the reign of Antoninus Pius in AD 140.
+This bold venture would take fifteen years to finish.
+A dedicatory inscription on the architrave of the reservoir’s facade mentions that it was completed beneath Antoninus Pius’s reign in AD 140.

-Hadrian was to undertake additional vital constructing initiatives in Athens, however as to once they started is tough to ascertain.
-Pausanias writes that town, which had been sorely stricken by the conflict with Rome below Sulla, flourished once more when Hadrian was emperor (Paus.
+Hadrian was to undertake additional important constructing initiatives in Athens, however the actual timing of those tasks is troublesome to find out.
+Pausanias writes that town, which had been sorely bothered by the conflict with Rome beneath Sulla, flourished once more when Hadrian was emperor (Paus.
 1.20.7).
-Below his patronage, town skilled a constructing frenzy that exceeded even that of Augustus.
-Along with the temple of Olympian Zeus, Pausanias mentions a temple of Hera and Zeus Panhellenius, a basilica, a sanctuary of all of the gods (or Pantheon), a constructing with pillars of Phrygian marble “by which books are saved” (Hadrian’s Library) and a gymnasium (Paus.
+Underneath his patronage, town skilled a constructing frenzy that exceeded even that of Augustus.
+Along with the temple of Olympian Zeus, Pausanias mentions a temple of Hera and Zeus Panhellenius, a basilica, a sanctuary of all of the gods (or Pantheon), a constructing with pillars of Phrygian marble “during which books are saved” (Hadrian’s Library) and a gymnasium (Paus.
 1.18.6-9).
-Nonetheless, lots of Hadrian’s benefactions to Athens could also be dated to his third go to in 131/2, when he formally established the Panhellenion, a league of Greek cities with headquarters in Athens (Boatwright, 2000).
+Nevertheless, a lot of Hadrian’s benefactions to Athens could also be dated to his third go to in 131/2, when he formally established the Panhellenion, a league of Greek cities with headquarters in Athens (Boatwright, 2000).
 Athens’ prosperity at this era has been in contrast with that of the period of Pericles.

-Hadrian’s development initiatives in Athens had been accompanied by authorized and monetary reforms instantly associated to the social and financial lifetime of the residents and a minimum of two public non secular spectacles.
-The Athenians had already requested the Emperor in 121/2 to reform their civic structure, together with the traditional legal guidelines of Dracon and Solon, which dated again to the top of the seventh and early sixth centuries BC.
-Hadrian assumed the position of nomothetes (“lawgiver”) for the Athenians.
-A passage in Dio’s biography of Hadrian data the Emperor’s legislative work in Athens.
+Hadrian’s building tasks in Athens have been accompanied by authorized and monetary reforms instantly associated to the social and financial lifetime of the residents and no less than two public spiritual spectacles.
+The Athenians had already requested the Emperor in 121/2 to reform their civic structure, together with the traditional legal guidelines of Dracon and Solon, which dated again to the tip of the seventh and early sixth centuries BC.
+Hadrian assumed the function of nomothetes (“lawgiver”) for the Athenians.
+A passage in Dio’s biography of Hadrian information the Emperor’s legislative work in Athens.

-Amongst quite a few legal guidelines that he enacted was one to the impact that no senator, both personally or via the company of one other, ought to have any tax farmed out to him.
+Amongst quite a few legal guidelines that he enacted was one to the impact that no senator, both personally or by means of the company of one other, ought to have any tax farmed out to him.
 (Dio 69.16.2)

-This passage is echoed in Eusebius’ Chronicon, which data Hadrian’s authorized contributions in Athens.
+This passage is echoed in Eusebius’ Chronicon, which information Hadrian’s authorized contributions in Athens.

-In response to the Athenians who had petitioned him for legal guidelines, Hadrian composed a authorized code drawn from the books of Draco, Solon, and the remainder.
+In response to the Athenians who had petitioned him for legal guidelines, Hadrian composed a authorized code drawn from the books of Draco, Solon, and the remaining.
 (Ol.
 225th Olympiad)

-Considered one of Hadrian’s adjustments to the Athenian structure linked together with his go to to Athens in 124/5 was the reform of the Attic calendar.
-This modification established the civic yr to start in Boedromion (September/October) fairly than in Hekatombaion (July/August) because it historically had, creating a brand new annual political cycle aligned with that of Asia.
+Certainly one of Hadrian’s adjustments to the Athenian structure related along with his go to to Athens in 124/5 was the reform of the Attic calendar.
+This transformation established the civic 12 months to start in Boedromion (September/October) moderately than in Hekatombaion (July/August) because it historically had, creating a brand new annual political cycle aligned with that of Asia.
 One other constitutional change was the discount of the Athenian Boule (the Areopagus) from 600 to 500 members (IG II² 1075), whereas a brand new tribe (phyle), named Hadrianis was created as a thirteenth division of the citizen physique (Notopoulos, 1946).

-Extra sweeping had been his monetary reforms, carried out between 121/2 and the top of his Athenian go to in spring 125.
-Considered one of his most complete measures was a brand new regulation that ensured the Athenian state had the suitable to purchase oil from the yearly olive harvest in Attica at cheap charges.
-For a while, olive oil had been exported in massive portions at excessive costs to the detriment of the home market.
-Hadrian’s regulation addressed the problem by requiring oil cultivators to promote one-third of their harvest to state officers often called “olive-buyers” (eleonai), who had been answerable for buying oil for public use.
-This sale needed to happen earlier than the cultivators may export any of their crops (traces 2-14).
-Anybody promoting oil to an exporter was required to declare the quantity bought, determine the client, and specify the placement of the anchorage (traces 21-24).
-Exporters, in flip, needed to declare the amount of oil being shipped together with the names of the suppliers (traces 41-42).
-Nonetheless, if the harvest was considerably bigger than Athens’ wants, the excess oil might be exempted from these necessities (traces 60-75).
+Extra sweeping have been his monetary reforms, carried out between 121/2 and the tip of his Athenian go to in spring 125.
+Certainly one of his most complete measures was a brand new legislation that ensured the Athenian state had the appropriate to purchase oil from the yearly olive harvest in Attica at affordable charges.
+For a while, olive oil had been exported in giant portions at excessive costs to the detriment of the home market.
+Hadrian’s legislation addressed the problem by requiring oil cultivators to promote one-third of their harvest to state officers often called “olive-buyers” (eleonai), who have been answerable for buying oil for public use.
+This sale needed to happen earlier than the cultivators may export any of their crops (strains 2-14).
+Anybody promoting oil to an exporter was required to declare the quantity offered, establish the customer, and specify the placement of the anchorage (strains 21-24).
+Exporters, in flip, needed to declare the amount of oil being shipped together with the names of the suppliers (strains 41-42).
+Nevertheless, if the harvest was considerably bigger than Athens’ wants, the excess oil could possibly be exempted from these necessities (strains 60-75).

 The decree was engraved on the north jamb of the doorway of the Gate of Athena Archegetis, which served as the principle entrance to the Roman Agora (IG II² 1100).
 The highest line reads KE NO ΘE AΔPIANOY: “chief factors from the law-giving of Hadrian”.
-The Oil Regulation offered the Emperor as the last word benefactor.
-It ensured that town had a enough provide of oil for public features, together with the operation of gymnasia and the celebrations of rites throughout the Dionysia pageant and the Eleusinian Mysteries.
+The Oil Regulation introduced the Emperor as the last word benefactor.
+It ensured that town had a adequate provide of oil for public features, together with the operation of gymnasia and the celebrations of rites in the course of the Dionysia competition and the Eleusinian Mysteries.

-Hadrian additionally launched a regulation that regulated fish gross sales at Eleusis on account of rising costs and issues concerning the exorbitantly excessive price of fish in Athens.
-In a letter (IG II² 1103) displayed in entrance of the Deigma at Piraeus, a spot the place retailers displayed samples of their wares for wholesale, the Emperor proclaimed that the fishermen of Eleusis had been now exempt from the usual two-obol mooring price and benefited from a tax exemption promoting their catch at Eleusis.
+Hadrian additionally launched a legislation that regulated fish gross sales at Eleusis on account of rising costs and considerations in regards to the exorbitantly excessive value of fish in Athens.
+In a letter (IG II² 1103) displayed in entrance of the Deigma at Piraeus, a spot the place retailers displayed samples of their wares for wholesale, the Emperor proclaimed that the fishermen of Eleusis have been now exempt from the usual two-obol mooring charge and benefited from a tax exemption promoting their catch at Eleusis.
 Hadrian aimed to scale back costs and encourage extra fishermen to ship their catches on to Piraeus, avoiding the multiplication of the middlemen who normally delivered the fish to the markets on the market.

-Furthermore, we be taught from Dio Cassius that in his third go to to town, the emperor gave the Athenians massive sums of cash, yearly distributions of grain, and your entire island of Cephallenia.
+Furthermore, we study from Dio Cassius that in his third go to to town, the emperor gave the Athenians giant sums of cash, yearly distributions of grain, and the whole island of Cephallenia.

 And [he allowed] the Greeks in his personal honour to have constructed a home known as the Panhellenium by title, and [then] he turned to setting down a gathering along with it, and he granted a lot cash and yearly grain and all of Cephallenia to the Athenians.
 (Dio 69.16.2).